dpalominop/NERForRestaurants/README.md

 ### Only Development Mode

-(*) These step are intended only to pretrain o finetune a model from a previous one.
+(*) These steps are intended only to pretrain or finetune a model from a previous one.

 1. Open config.yml and change value of stage to devel: